Cross-Examination Techniques & Sample Cross-Examination Questions

 Sample Cross-Examinations on Counterintuitive Victim Behavior

 Counterintuitive victim behavior experts are being used in sexual assault cases across the country.
 They have been prominently used in high-profile cases such as the Bill Cosby case (part II) and Harvey Weinstein’s 2020 New York trial.
-In both of these cases, counterintuitive victim behavior experts played a key role in the prosecution’s trial strategy.
+In both cases, counterintuitive victim behavior experts played a key role in the prosecution’s trial strategy.

 Counterintuitive victim behavior experts are usually forensic psychiatrists, forensic psychologists, or people with experience dealing with alleged victims.
 These experts are used to bolster victims with credibility problems.
 Counterintuitive victim behavior is behavior that makes no sense.
 It defies common sense.
 It is contrary to how a normal person would react under the circumstances.
 For example, dating and marrying your rapist.
 These experts testify about “how victims act/react” after a rape.
-They will often try to bolster victim’s credibility and explain away the victim’s behaviors at trial.
+They will often try to bolster the victim’s credibility and explain away the victim’s behaviors at trial.

 For example, imagine a woman that claims to have been violently raped and strangled by a Hispanic man.
 She claims that the man was a stranger.
 The victim claims to be terrified of the rapist and triggered by the thought of him.
 She claims to suffer from PTSD (caused by the rape).
-She says that she can no longer be around men, crowds of people, and she has panic attacks at the sight of Hispanic men.
+She says that she can no longer be around men or crowds of people, and she has panic attacks at the sight of Hispanic men.

-The defendant, when accused, produces authentic text messages, images, and nude selfies sent by the victim, before and after the alleged rape.
+The defendant, when accused, produces authentic text messages, images, and nude selfies sent by the victim before and after the alleged rape.
 In the images and text messages, it is obvious that the victim and defendant knew each other well.
 They are seen embracing in various photos.
 In the messages, the victim professes her love for the accused.
 She talks fondly about their sexual encounters.
 She repeatedly asks the defendant to meet up for another sexual encounter.
 She even makes references to marrying him after he divorces his wife.

 This evidence is exculpatory.
 As such, the defense lawyer hands it over to the prosecution, hoping they will dismiss the case.
 They do not.
-Instead, the prosecution calls a counterintuitive victim behavior expert at trial, in an attempt to explain away the victim’s behaviors and to make the jury think that all rape victims act this way.
+Instead, the prosecution calls a counterintuitive victim behavior expert at trial in an attempt to explain away the victim’s behaviors and to make the jury think that all rape victims act this way.
 This fact pattern is not uncommon in modern times.
 These experts must be confronted head-on and shut down.

-Sample Cross-Examination Point: no Matter What, You Believe the Victim
+Sample Cross-Examination Point: No matter What, You Believe the Victim

 Q: If a person immediately reports that they were sexually assaulted, that is consistent with sexual assault victim behavior?